 Saffron Potato & Parsnip Mash

-2. While the potatoes and parsnips are cooking, caramelise the onion for the topping: heat the oil in a frying pan and add the sliced onion.
+- While the potatoes and parsnips are cooking, caramelise the onion for the topping: heat the oil in a frying pan and add the sliced onion.
 Cook over a gently heat with the lid on until the onion is brown and sticky.
-Stir in a tablespoon of soft brown sugar.
+Stir in a tablespoon of coconut sugar.
 Keep warm.

-4. Beat the olive and and single cream/soya cream* into the vegetables using a wooden spoon or a hand blender until you have a smooth texture.
+- Beat the olive oil and the cream into the vegetables using a wooden spoon or a hand blender until you have a smooth texture.
 If necessary add some of the reserved stock to achieve the desired consistency.

 Baked Apples & Flambé Bananas

 1 tsp cinnamon